schmitech/schmitech.github.io/index.md

 ## Ignite Agility with Custom AI Agents

-Schmitech offers tailored, self-hosted AI solutions that put you in control.
+Schmitech offers tailored, self-hosted AI solutions self-hosted AI solutions that give you complete control over your data and infrastructure.
 We integrate a range of language models, from open-source SLMs to advanced LLMs and autonomous AI agents, to solve your most complex business problems.

-## Why choose Schmitech
+## Why Choose Schmitech

 - **You Are in Full Control**: maintain complete control over your data and ensure it's stored and processed securely within your own dedicated cloud environment or on your own servers.